Remove code redundancies

 On the Alt+R, O), in the Redundancies in Code categories of different languages, ReSharper lists a lot of code redundancies that have associated code inspections.
 For most of these redundancies, ReSharper provides quick-fixes.
 Some code redundancies cannot be fixed automatically, and quick-fixes for them are performed in the interactive mode, requiring the user input.
 But the majority of the redundancies can be fixed without user interaction, using either fix in scope or code cleanup.page of ReSharper options (

-From any code redundancy highlighted by the design-time code inspection, you can invoke the 'Remove redundant code' quick fix that will remove the current redundancy as well as all redundant code in the file, project or solution:
+From any code redundancy highlighted by the design-time code inspection, you can invoke the 'Remove redundant code' quick-fix that will remove the current redundancy as well as all redundant code in the file, project or solution:

-To remove code redundancies with custom code cleanup profile
+Remove code redundancies with custom code cleanup profile

-- Go to the Code Cleanup settings page:.
+Go to the cleanup profiles settings page:.

-- Click Save to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer using the Save To drop-down list.
-For more information, see managing and sharing resharper settings.
+Click Save in the Options dialog to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer using the Save To list.
+For more information, see Manage and share ReSharper settings.

-- Select the scope where you want to remove code redundancies:
+Select the scope where you want to remove code redundancies:

 Set the caret anywhere in the file to remove code redundancies to the file.

-- Select one or more items in the Solution Explorer to remove code redundancies in the files under these nodes and their child items.
+Select one or more items in the Solution Explorer to remove code redundancies in the files under these nodes and their child items.

-- Do one of the following:
+Do one of the following:

-- Press Ctrl+Alt+F or choosefrom the main menu.
+Press Control+Alt+F or choosefrom the main menu.

-- Right-click anywhere in the text editor or right-click the selection and choose Cleanup Code in the context menu.
+Right-click anywhere in the text editor or right-click the selection and choose Cleanup Code in the context menu.

-- In the Code Cleanup dialog that opens, select the newly created profile.
+In the Code Cleanup dialog that opens, select the newly created profile.

-- Click Run.
+Click Run.
 ReSharper will remove code redundancies in the selected scope.